moezzie/gobrain/README.md

 the output will be a vector with values ranging from `0` to `1`.

 ### Serialization
-Saving a network to disk/database/etc for later reuse can be bery useful.
+Saving a network to disk/database/etc for later reuse can be very useful.
 Just serialize the network using the Serialize() method

 ```go